timothelaborie/Fine-Tuning-Hackathon/README.md

 - For Backend, Install dependencies using: `pip install -r requirements.txt`

-- To start the backend, run: `python server/server.py` or `python3 Backend/server/server.py`
+- To start the backend, run: `python server.py` or `python3 server.py`

-- Follow instruction given in the webpage`
+- Fill in the lecture and generate learning objectives`

 ## Collaborators